arina-korkhova/arina-korkhova/README.md

 ![Arina Korkhova](https://github.com/arina-korkhova/arina-korkhova/blob/main/images/Github%20Profile%20README.png)

-I’m Arina Korkhova, an ambitious data enthusiast from Odesa, Ukraine.
+I’m Arina Korkhova, an ambitious data enthusiast.
 I greatly enjoy learning new languages and technologies.
 I am assured that usage of data at the core of decision-making is the key to success.

 - 🔭 I’m currently working on Data Analytics, Python, Advanced SQL & Econometrics
 - 🌱 Delving into Data Science & Machine Learning